AaronthiccThai/MyGame/README.md

 # Basic game in Unity
+First game I made in Unity to learn the engine and a bit of the langauge
 ## How to play

 Deploy characters using "1" / "2" and play a basic RTS